-At Levin Papantonio, our highly experienced and successful Medical Malpractice Lawyers focus their personal injury practice on representing those injured by medical malpractice and professional negligence, whether by a physician, doctor, nurse, hospital, emergency room or other medical provider; and includes anesthesia errors, birth defects, brain injuries, cerebral palsy, delay in treatment, failure to diagnose, failure to monitor, failure to resuscitate, fetal distress, medication errors, surgical mistakes, and other medical procedures.
+At Levin Papantonio, our highly experienced and successful Medical Malpractice Lawyers (headquartered in Pensacola, Florida) focus their personal injury practice on representing those injured by medical malpractice and professional negligence, whether by a physician, doctor, nurse, hospital, emergency room or other medical provider; and includes anesthesia errors, birth defects, brain injuries, cerebral palsy, delay in treatment, failure to diagnose, failure to monitor, failure to resuscitate, fetal distress, medication errors, surgical mistakes, and other medical procedures.

 Virginia Buchanan, a partner with Levin Papantonio, heads our medical malpractice department.
 For more than 25 years, Ms. Buchanan has represented individuals and families impacted by the careless acts of healthcare providers; recovering tens of millions of dollars in jury verdicts and settlements.

 Ms. Buchanan has written many articles regarding medical malpractice, and co-authored a chapter in a leading medical textbook, where her work was quoted in a review in the American Medical Association Journal.
 She has lectured numerous times to physicians, medical residents, students and nurses.
 She has been a member of the subcommittee of the American Bar Association on legislation affecting litigation and was appointed to a special committee of the American Bar Association regarding health care law.
 Most recently, she co-chaired a medical malpractice seminar for the Florida Justice Association as part of its prestigious Masters of Justice series.